 If you were considering becoming a cybercriminal or were perhaps a traditional villain looking to upgrade your skills for the 21st century, I’m sure your business model of choice would be running a ransomware operation.
 You would, thanks to the simplicity of platforms like Ransomware as a Service and the willingness of victims to pay ransomware fees, be running a very successful business — albeit an illegal business — in a matter of days or weeks.
 Such is the ongoing success of ransomware as a means of extorting money from victims.

-Bitcoin isn’t the only ransomware payment method available.
+Bitcoin isn’t the only way to pay the ransomware fees.
 Cybercriminals offer flexibility when it comes to settling your bill.
 Early ransomware and Lockerware (the old screen-locking style of malware) were primitive in terms of demanding payment: Premium rate SMS message extortion was common, as was the use of the now defunct Ukash voucher scheme.
 Today, Bitcoin remains the most popular payment method, but other cryptocurrencies like the more sophisticated Ethereum and less well known Litecoin and Dogecoin are also options.
 The latter two currencies trail behind Bitcoin in terms of transactions, but all of these cryptocurrencies can be easily laundered through the darknet, allowing the cashing out of funds easily and anonymously.

 If you’ve ever been affected by ransomware, you know the ransom demanded to gain access to your data is generally quite small.
 On average, the ransom is around $700, although it peaks at about $1,500.
 This low-pricing strategy is designed to make sure you can afford to pay the ransom rather than seeking likely more expensive recovery alternatives.
 Paying the ransom is designed by the malware authors to be the easiest option for you on purpose, so they can maximize their profits.
 There is solid economic theory here: Price elasticity of demand for one, but also the notion that low price, low input and high volume will be an easier payday for the ransomware owner over the higher priced and potentially higher risk alternative.